8x8c/8x8c/README.md

 # Group 5 Serpent

 NOTE:: Serpent encryption apps in Rust are NOT easy!
-No dev was done when AES beat out the Serpent algo.
+No dev seems to have been done to serpent crates when AES beat out the Serpent algo.
 Nonetheless, Serpent is an interesting algo, in time i will have great serpent apps.